How to Clean a Holiday Let, Cottage or Airbnb

 To summarise

 A structured changeover checklist allows you or your housekeeper to tackle the cleaning with military precision.
-This helps avoid complaints, means happy guests, and happy guests write great reviews.
+This helps avoid complaints, nurtures happy guests, and happy guests write great reviews.

 Please help other holiday cottage owners by sharing your changeover tips in the comments.